Differential algebraic generating series of weighted walks in the quarter plane: Kernel of the walk

 \subsection{Group of the walk}

 From now on, we may focus on the case where $\Etproj$ is an elliptic curve.
-Recall that we have seen in Proposition \ref{prop:singcases}, that $K(x,y;t)$ has degree two in $x$ and $y$ and nonzero coefficient of degree $0$ in $x$ and $y$.
+Recall that we have seen in Proposition~\ref{prop:singcases}, that $K(x,y;t)$ has degree two in $x$ and~$y$, and nonzero coefficient of degree $0$ in $x$ and $y$.
 Hence, $A_{1}(x),A_{-1}(x),B_{1}(y),B_{-1}(y)$ are not identically zero.
-Following \cite[Section 3]{BMM}, \cite[Section 3]{KauersYatchak} or \cite{FIM}, we consider the involutive rational functions\footnote{{In what follows, we use the classical dashed arrow notation to denote rational maps; a priori, such functions may not be defined everywhere.}}